dev-pd-1525/brain-bridge/README.md

 Technologies and Tools Used
 The following technologies and tools were utilized in the development of this project:

-Programming Language: Python [Customize this]
+Programming Language: Python

-Data Storage: CSV / JSON File System [Customize this]
+Data Storage: CSV / JSON File System

 Version Control: Git & GitHub

-Architectural Pattern: [e.g., Simple Modular Design, MVC if applicable - Customize this]

 Steps to Install and Run the Project
 This section provides a clear, logical workflow for interacting with the system.